Average Is Over

-Average Is Over: Powering America Beyond the Age of the Great Stagnation is a 2013 book by economist Tyler Cowen laying out his vision for the future trajectory of the global economy.
+Average Is Over: Powering America Beyond the Age of the Great Stagnation is a 2013 book by American economist Tyler Cowen laying out his vision for the future trajectory of the global economy.
 It is a sequel to Cowen's 2011 pamphlet The Great Stagnation, which argued that America had exhausted many of the low-hanging fruit (such as cheap land and easily achievable improvements in education) that had powered its growth in the 19th and early 20th century.

 Themes

 Cowen forecasts that modern economies are delaminating into two groups: a small minority of highly educated people who are capable of working collaboratively with automated systems will become a wealthy aristocracy; the vast majority will earn little or nothing, surviving on low-priced goods created by the first group, living in shantytowns, working with highly automated production systems.

 He claims that this future is foreshadowed by the recent evolution of chess from a game played by brilliant iconoclasts into freestyle chess, a team sport that relies on the creative use of advanced chess-playing software.

 The author celebrates the arrival of functional online education, mostly because it allows a much broader audience to keep up with rapid change at a price that everyone can afford and which leverages the same sort of self-teaching that drives video game players to ever-greater achievements.

 Cowen sees the future role of educators as motivators rather than professors, closer to a gym membership, with (online) personal trainers.
 He cites Williamsburg, Brooklyn as a place full of young threshold earners, members of the second group.

 In the final chapter, "A New Social Contract?," Cowen writes, "We will move from a society based on the pretense that everyone is given an okay standard of living to a society in which people are expected to fend for themselves much more than they do now."